learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/PostgreSQL_psycopg2.md

 ## Introduction
 PostgreSQL is an open-source DBMS.
 As the name states, PostgreSQL is a relational Database Management System (DBMS) based on relations and queries and is great for dealing with large amounts of data and complex queries.
 It's also good for referencing data quickly and allowing the user to have some flexibility in how they want to represent their data.
 Furthermore, PostgreSQL supports table inheritance and function overloading.

-pyscopg2 is an adapter for Python that allows you to easily integrate PostgreSQL into your program.
-It's commonly used with other Python libraries like Flask, which allows you to use a PostgreSQL database in your application easily.
+pyscopg2 is an adapter for Python that allows you to easily perform PostgreSQL operations in your Python programs.
+It's commonly used with other Python libraries like Flask, which collectively allow you to modify a PostgreSQL database in your application with minimal hassle.

 ## PostgreSQL installation
 The following link is to download PostgreSQL onto your computer: https://www.postgresql.org/download/ .
 This link also shows the different versions of PostgreSQL to match your computer.
 Follow the instructions after downloading.
 For your convenience, here are the links to download the installer for PostgreSQL on different OS: